gohugoio/hugo/content/en/content-management/summaries.md

 <!-- If you do, you will break its first literal usage on this page. -->
 <!--more-->

-You can define a content summary manually, in front matter, or automatically.
-A manual content summary takes precedence over a front matter summary, and a front matter summary takes precedence over an automatic summary.
+You can define a summary manually, in front matter, or automatically.
+A manual summary takes precedence over a front matter summary, and a front matter summary takes precedence over an automatic summary.

 Review the [comparison table](#comparison) below to understand the characteristics of each summary type.

 ## Manual summary

-Use a `<!--more-->` divider to indicate the end of the content summary.
+Use a `<!--more-->` divider to indicate the end of the summary.
 Hugo will not render the summary divider itself.

-{{< code file=content/sample.md >}}
+{{< code file=content/example.md >}}
 +++
 title: 'Example'
 date: 2024-05-26T09:10:33-07:00
 +++

-Thénardier was not mistaken.
-The man was sitting there, and letting Cosette get somewhat rested.
+This is the first paragraph.

 <!--more-->

-The inn-keeper walked round the brushwood and presented himself abruptly to the eyes of those whom he was in search of.
+This is the second paragraph.
 {{< /code >}}

-When using the Emacs Org Mode [content format], use a `# more` divider to indicate the end of the content summary.
+When using the Emacs Org Mode [content format], use a `# more` divider to indicate the end of the summary.

 [content format]: /content-management/formats/